 HIFU is sometimes used to treat the following cancers:

 The National Institute for Health and Care Excellence (NICE) has issued guidelines for the treatment of prostate cancer.
+These guidelines say that men should have HIFU for prostate cancer as part of a clinical trial.

 You might be offered HIFU instead of surgery or radiotherapy for localised prostate cancer.